d3plus/d3plus-hierarchy/example/getting-started.md

-# Getting Started
+# Simple Tree Map

-Creating a tree map using D3plus is super simple.
+Creating a tree map using d3plus is super simple.
 Given an array of data objects that looks something like this:

 ```js
 var data = [